Mamba as Decision Maker: Exploring Multi-scale Sequence Modeling in Offline Reinforcement Learning: Experiments

 \subsection{Analysis of the Learned Dependencies in MambaDM}

-It is important to note that in state-space models, $\overline{\bm{A}}$ is defined as a transition matrix parameterized by $\bm{A}$ and $\Delta$, with $\bm{A}$ playing a critical role in influencing the stability of the dynamic system~\citep{gu2021efficiently,gu2020hippo}.
+It is important to note that in state-space models, $\overline{\bm{A}}$ is defined as a transition matrix parameterized by $\bm{A}$ and $\Delta$, with $\bm{A}$ playing a critical role in influencing the stability of the dynamic system~\cite{gu2021efficiently,gu2020hippo}.
 The magnitude of the eigenvalues in $\bm{A}$, $\lvert \lambda_j \rvert$, is pivotal in determining the range of dependencies captured by the model.
 If $\lvert \lambda_j \rvert \geq 1$, the model can retain historical information across numerous time steps, effectively capturing long-range dependencies.
 Conversely, when $\lvert \lambda_j \rvert$ is significantly less than 1, the historical information decays rapidly, leading to a focus on short-term dependencies.

 We visualize the key transition matrix $\bm{A}$ in the Mamba block under the Atari domain.
 For simplified visualization, the eigenvalues of $\bm{A}$ are presented in log-scale.
 Our analysis reveals two key findings: (1) The distribution of eigenvalues in the Global Mamba varies significantly across different embedding dimensions.
-As the layers deepen, there is a noticeable trend of increasing eigenvalues, indicating enhanced preservation of long-range information.
-(2) The eigenvalues in the Local Mamba exhibit a stable distribution across different embedding dimensions and layers, suggesting that the Local Mamba effectively captures both short-range and long-range dependencies.
-In summary, Figure~\ref{fig:vis-matrix} illustrates how different scale (\ie, global or local) blocks handle varying ranges of dependencies.
+As the layers deepen, there is a noticeable trend of increasing eigenvalues, indicating enhanced preservation of long-range information, indicating that long-range information is progressively preserved and accentuated as the network depth increases.
+(2) The eigenvalues in the Local Mamba exhibit a stable distribution across different embedding dimensions and layers, suggesting that the Local Mamba effectively captures both short-range and long-range dependencies, maintaining a balanced weight distribution between them.
+In summary, Fig.~\ref{fig:vis-matrix} illustrates how different scale (\ie, global or local) blocks handle varying ranges of dependencies.
 This highlights the complementary roles of global and local Mamba blocks in processing and preserving multi-scale information within the model.